Operator Spreading in the Memory Matrix Formalism: Calculating corrections from memory effects

 where $a=6.8$ and $b=16.1$.
 The factors $\frac{1}{7}s(1-4s)^2$ is obtained analytically by diagonalising the transfer matrix at small $s$ and around the point $s=1/4$.
 Altogether, we then find

 so that the correction to the circuit averaged butterfly velocity is

 where

-It turns out that the contribution $\delta v_S(\varepsilon)$ only arises because of the spatial translation symmetry of the model: the scramblers in any particular Floquet layer are identical.
-On the other hand, $\delta v_F(\varepsilon)$ arises due to both the spatial and temporal translation symmetries in the problem.
+As discussed in \secref{Summary}, the correction $\delta v_S(\varepsilon)$ only arises because of the spatial translation symmetry of the model.
+Whereas $\delta v_F(\varepsilon)$ arises due to both the spatial and Floquet symmetries.
 To illustrate this point, we carry out a similar calculation for a version of the model with independently distributed scramblers $V_{x,t}$ for each site $x$ and at each layer of unitaries $U_t$.
-This is done in \ref{independent scramblers} where we find the circuit averaged butterfly velocity $\langle \delta v\rangle\sim\order{1/q^3}$, i.e., $v_{S,F}$ both vanish.
-Turning to the variant of the model with spatial translation symmetry but no time translation symmetry, we find $\langle \delta v_B \rangle = \delta v_S(\varepsilon) + \order{1/q^3}$ where $\delta v_S(\varepsilon)$ is as given in \eqnref{v contributions}.
-Comparing these result to the result of \eqnref{butterfly_velocity_correction} allows us to identify the corrections to $v_B$ with the symmetries of the model.
-In \figref{delta_v_B_plot} we plot the different contributions to $\langle\delta v_B \rangle$.
-We will discuss the peculiarities of the $\varepsilon\to0$ limit in \secref{small epsilon}.
+This is done in \ref{independent scramblers} where we find the corrections to the circuit averaged butterfly velocity $\langle \delta v\rangle\sim\order{1/q^3}$, i.e., $v_{S,F}$ both vanish.
+Turning to the variant of the model with spatial translation symmetry but no time translation symmetry, we find $\langle \delta v_B \rangle = \delta v_S(\varepsilon) + \order{1/q^3}$.
+Comparing these result to \eqnref{full velocity} allows us to identify the corrections to $v_B$ with the symmetries of the model.